windKusanagi/weather-app/functions/README.md

 Create a new js file functions/config/config.js and export your mongbe connection string and a secret key string for jwt.

-The default way to create a express app was also changed in order to make this project deployable to firebase cloud functions.
+The default way to create an express app was also changed in order to make this project deployable to firebase cloud functions.

-### To run it as normal express app.
+### To run it as a normal express app.
 Change:
 ```javascript
 exports.app = functions.https.onRequest(app);